lucasbfernandes/job-worker/docs/api/jobs/get-jobs.md

 #### Body parameters:

 <strong>jobs:</strong> Array of jobs.
-Will be returned without pagination and will contain relevant information from every job
+Will be returned without pagination and will contain relevant information from every
-requested by the authenticated user.
+requested job.